The SPEC Association for Children and Families

-HIPPY Calgary began in August 2009 and it has grown through the generous support of Immigration, Refugee and Citizenship Canada (IRCC) and United Way.
+HIPPY Calgary began in August 2009 and it has grown through the generous support of Immigration, Refugee and Citizenship Canada (IRCC).
 The site operates out of the Calgary Immigrant Women’s Association (CIWA), a non-profit organization established in 1982.
 CIWA is a culturally diverse settlement agency that recognizes, responds to, and focuses on the unique concerns and needs of immigrant and refugee women, girls and their families.

-Last year HIPPY Calgary worked with 126 families with 138 children who spoke more than 30 languages and came from all parts of the world.
-The HIPPY Calgary staff consists of 15 team members, including the program coordinator, 2 team leaders, and 12 home visitors.
+Last year HIPPY Calgary worked with 142 families with 158 children who spoke more than 33 languages and came from 32 countries.
+The HIPPY Calgary staff consists of 16 team members, including the program coordinator, 2 team leaders and 13 home visitors.

 For more information please visit: http://www.ciwa-online.com